-1 The position that taxis are not classed as public service vehicles is as follows.
+The position that taxis are not classed as public service vehicles is as follows.
 The current legislation (Section 76(2)(b) of the Water Industry Act 1991) allows TUB restrictions to be imposed on "private motor vehicles".
 The definition of a private motor vehicle in the Water Use (Temporary Bans) Order 2010 (Regulation 5) excludes public service vehicles as defined by Section 1 of the Public Passenger Vehicles Act 1981.
 This definition includes vehicles not adapted to carry more than eight passengers and "used for carrying passengers for hire or reward at separate fares in the course of a business of carrying passengers."
 Each element of this definition must be satisfied.
-In other words, it must be a vehicle which is not adapted to carry more than eight passengers, ... used for carrying passengers for hire or reward; ... at separate fares; ... in the course of a business.
-In the case of taxis, elements 1, 2 and 4 are satisfied, but (usually) not 3.
+In other words, it must be a vehicle which: is not adapted to carry more than eight passengers; ... used for carrying passengers for hire or reward; ... at separate fares; ... in the course of a business.
+In the case of taxis, elements 1,2 and 4 are satisfied, but (usually) not 3.
 A taxi, unlike a bus, does not (usually) carry passengers at separate fares.
-There is a fare for the journey undertaken rathen separator for the or neward; ... at separate fares for each passenger to the driver, conductor or agent of the operator for the journey undertaken.
-This is not how taxis operate, so they therefore fall within the definition of a generate fares, so they therefore fall within the definition of private motor vehicle in the WIA.
-Taxis will be licensed by the local authority, but is clear from the DfT guidance that if they don't carry passengers at separate fares, they do not require a PSV licence, because they are not PSV as defined.
+There is a fare for the journey undertaken rather than separate fares for each passenger in the vehicle.
+Further, in the DfT document (dated November 2011) Public Service Vehicle Operators (Great and Carry are passengers) as a statement that "separate fares is a statement that "separate fares for each passenger to the driver, conductor or agent of the operator for the journey undertaken" This is not how taxis operate, so they therefore fall within the definition of private motor vehicle in the WIA.
+Taxis will be licensed by the local authority, but is clear from the DfT guidance that if they don't carry passengers at separate fares, they do not require a PSV licence, because they are not PSVs as defined.